UK national selection for the Eurovision Song Contest: 1990s

 In 1996, a semi-final was reintroduced for the first time since 1960 and the show's name was changed to The Great British Song Contest.
 All eight songs were performed on Top of the Pops on 1 March, and the public voted to decide the four finalists.
 The results were announced the following day, but there was no information given on who finished where.
 On 8 March the final was held, with Gina G winning very easily with her dance number "Ooh Aah...
 Just A Little Bit".
 The song became an instant hit in the charts, reaching Number 1 on the UK Singles Chart.
 It was the first UK non-winner to do so since 1968 but it was not as successful in the Eurovision Contest itself.
 In Oslo, Gina could only manage eighth place, but was perhaps consoled by her Europe-wide hit with the song, which also became one of the few Eurovision songs, and one of the relatively few dance songs, to be a major hit in the United States where it peaked at #12 on the Billboard Hot 100, was #1 on their Dance Chart and earned a Grammy nomination for Best Dance Recording.

-Jonathan King resigned, certain that, if Gina G couldn't win, nothing he selected could, but the BBC persuaded him to stay in charge and he decided to retain the same formula again, but with an added twist.
+Jonathan King resigned, certain that, if Gina G could not win, nothing he selected could, but the BBC persuaded him to stay in charge and he decided to retain the same formula again, but with an added twist.
 All eight contestants would be heard on Ken Bruce's radio show on BBC Radio 2, with a public vote to decide the four finalists.
 The four would perform on The National Lottery Live until 1998, and then on Top of the Pops in 1999.
 The final itself would just consist of repeats of the performances made in the above shows, in a special programme on a Sunday afternoon.
-Jonathan persuaded his friends Katrina and Kimberley Rew, who had hit with "Walking on Sunshine", to enter a new track, "Love Shine A Light".
+King persuaded his friends Katrina and Kimberley Rew, who had hit with "Walking on Sunshine", to enter a new track, "Love Shine A Light".
 This produced a win in the Eurovision Contest itself for the United Kingdom and for Katrina and the Waves in 1997, and followed with a second place for Imaani in 1998, but disappointment in 1999 for the all-female band Precious.